Managed Scaling

 For more information, see:

-The following link highlights the key differences between EMR managed scaling vs. custom automatic scaling:
+The following document highlights the key differences between EMR managed scaling vs. custom automatic scaling.

 In general, we recommend using EMR managed scaling since the metric evaluation is every 5-10 seconds.
 This means your EMR cluster will adjust quicker to the change in the required cluster resources.
 In addition, EMR managed scaling also supports instance fleets and the the scaling policy is simpler to configure because EMR managed scaling only requires min and max amounts for purchasing options (On-Demand/Spot) and node type (core/task).